1991 Hindu Kush earthquake: Geology

 A concentration of intermediate-depth earthquakes have been observed beneath the Hindu Kush region around the Afghanistan-Pakistan-Tajikistan border region.
 Earthquakes with magnitude exceeding 7.0 have been frequently observed, such as ten events recorded between 1900 and 1950, and 1983, 1993, 2002 and 2015.
 Their high frequency was described by seismologists Beno Gutenberg and Charles Richter as "abnormal" in their 1954 publication; Seismicity of the Earth.
 These earthquakes originated from a deep fault within the stretching oceanic slab that subducted beneath the region.
 A 2016 study published in Geophysical Research Letters estimated an annual slip rate of 9.6 cm on the fault to explain the ten to fifteen year recurrence intervals of 7.0+ earthquakes.
 The study states that the subducted slab is vertically plunging into the Earth's deeper interior, causing it to stretch and eventually shear off.
 This process results in the high seismicity of the region.

 Earthquake

-The earthquake measured 6.8 and struck at a depth of 143.2 km.
+The earthquake occurred on 1 February, 1991, at 23:03:35 UTC.
+It measured 6.8 and struck at a depth of 143.2 km.
 Its epicenter was located in Takhar Province, 78 km northwest of Parun.
 Its focal mechanism solution corresponded to reverse faulting.
 Over 330 km away, at the Tarbela Dam, ground accelerations of 0.080.11 g were recorded by six of its eleven accelerometers located in various places around the dam.
 Damage in and Arandu, 145–160 km from the epicenter, the assigned Mercalli intensity was X (Extreme).
 Ayun, Drosh and Bajaur experienced intensity IX (Violent), while Mardan Division registered intensities of VII–VIII (Very Strong–Severe).
 In Peshawar, Kohat and Dera Ismail Khan Division, intensity VI (Strong) was assigned.